|

 Many sang about injustice and the need for change as awareness grew about growing political corruption.
 Personal responsibility and integrity became a mantra for others.
 And some encouraged living life on your own terms.

-The Go-Go's, Cyndi Lauper, The Bangles, Nina Hagen, Blondie, The Waitresses, X, Bow Wow Wow, Missing Persons, B-52s, Human League, Talking Heads, Kate Bush and Pretenders represented a rise in the female influence in music that hadn't been seen since the "girl groups" of the early 60's.
+The energetic music of artists like The Go-Go's, Cyndi Lauper, The Bangles, Nina Hagen, Blondie, The Waitresses, X, Bow Wow Wow, Missing Persons, B-52s, Human League, Talking Heads, Kate Bush and Pretenders represented a rise in the female influence in music that hadn't been seen since the "girl groups" of the early 60's.

 We Got The Beat!